dalssoft/memcached.js/README.md

 * Non blocking operations: "take near constant time to execute, no matter how much data is in the cache."
 	* Well, not completely true: adding and removing items to cache allocate memory dynamically, because it doesn't allocate memory upfront when the server starts.
 So, it may take sometime allocating memory.
 We will fix it in the future, but for now, it probably won't hurt you.
 	* On the other hand, the cache operates on algorithms with O(1) complexity.
 No complex timers / triggers.
 Just a hash and linked list.
-	* And of course, it uses the non-blocking events provided by Node.js
+	* And of course, it uses the non-blocking event machine provided by Node.js
 * Supported commands on this version: get, set, flush_all, delete, add, replace, stats